Selenium Alternatives: Choosing the Best Tool for Your Testing

 Here are its top features:

-- Better control over browser behaviour: You also get fine-grained control over the browser, including network request interception.
-This is useful for testing and scraping applications.
+• Better control over browser behavior.
+You also get fine-grained control over the browser, including network request interception.
+This is useful for testing and web scraping applications.

 This framework works well for tasks that involve headless browser automation, such as web scraping, generating pre-rendered content for SPAs, and automating testing of Chrome-based applications.
-It has a tight integration with Chrome, but unfortunately, it has limited cross-browser support (only Microsoft Edge and Firefox).
+It has tight integration with Chrome, but cross-browser support is limited.
+Firefox is supported via WebDriver BiDi, and Microsoft Edge works because it's Chromium-based.

 Cypress